omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/network/fee-relay.md

 original_id: fee-relay
 ---

-Fee relay transfer allows creating a transaction with where fees are paid by another address.
+Fee relay transfer allows creating a transaction where fees are paid by another address.
 This can be useful when you split the wallets that contain fees and payment funds.
 This process requires to construct a custom transaction body and make several manual checks because of certain features of the OMG Network.

 ## Implementation